 Life is Unpredictable

-The truth is that no matter how much of an A student you were in college, no matter how much you think you’ve got it all figured out, you can’t predict life.
+The truth is that no matter how much of an A student you were in university, no matter how much you think you’ve got it all figured out, you can’t predict life.
 I know that I’ve always cared about women’s issues.
 However, I couldn’t predict that for my first job, I would have the opportunity to work for an organization that focused on those needs.

 I’ve attended conferences for an organization dedicated to career development: taking notes and absorbing as much as I could.
 I couldn’t imagine that I’d get the chance to moderate a panel discussion for them.
 Then another opportunity to be a speaker.